The Partner in Development program

 If there is one word that sums up Specsavers, better than any other, it is ‘partnership’.
 Since 1984 when optometrists and co-founders Doug and Mary Perkins opened the first Specsavers stores, it has been the commitment to working in partnership that has delivered success to literally thousands of Specsavers partners across 10 countries.

-Thirty-five years on, the passion for partnership burns as brightly as ever.
+Over 36 years on, the passion for partnership burns as brightly as ever.
 We believe at our very core that goals are best achieved, businesses built and run, targets set and reached by working together, that teamwork is the key – as partners in a joint venture.

 The Specsavers Joint Venture Partnership, known to most simply as the Specsavers JVP model, is a support-laden franchise that currently operates in more than 400 Australian and New Zealand store locations.
 This short document offers a snackable insight into the Specsavers JVP around a number of key facts – so that optometrists, optical dispensers and optical retailers with ambition and a sense of adventure can start the conversation about their own pathway to partnership.

 ““I joined Specsavers in September 2014 after working for a company for 15 years where I was constantly told to treat my business as if it was my own, but it never truly was.
 The Specsavers business model offered that opportunity in an environment where I could be constantly learning and growing while providing great clinical service.

 Once I joined Specsavers, my host partners were nothing short of awesome.
 They had a clear plan of my training needs and I was supported by not just them but the entire team.
 I was completely immersed within their business and was included in the decision-making process from day one.
 I learned that feedback was a gift that only made you better.